What Unit Is Potential Energy Measured In: Complete Guide

 Q1: Can potential energy be measured in other units besides joules?

 A1: Yes, but joules are the SI standard.
-Calories, BTUs, and electronvolts are used in specific contexts like food, HVAC, and particle physics Less friction, more output..
+Calories, BTUs, and electronvolts are used in specific contexts like food, HVAC, and particle physics Easy to understand, harder to ignore..

 Q2: How do I convert calories to joules?